• Skip to primary navigation

 Paste is added at the start to let its flavors develop & penetrate.

-It creates a harmonious blend of flavors.
+It creates a good mix of flavors.

 Powder is a finishing touch & added later to preserve its delicate aroma.